slic3r/Slic3r-Manual/README.md

-This is the LaTeX source code for Slic3r.
+This is the LaTeX source code for the Slic3r Manual.

 Copyright 2013, Aleph Objects, Inc.